 ip access-list extended EPM permit tcp any ge 1024 any eq 135 dynamic EPM flow %MSRPC timeout 1 ip access-list extended MS_RPC permit tcp any any eq 135 reverse permit tcp host $srcip ge 1024 host $dstip ge 1024 flow %MSRPC reverse

 Categories are grouped together to create an ordered "view" which is then applied to one or more exporting devices.
-Multiple views can be used on the same device (e.g., it's common to have aggregate, summary, and detailed views of the same data).
-The number of categories in a view is unlimited, but try to sort them from most to least common.
-One Webview installatoin had over 150 categories defined.
+Multiple views can be used on the same device (e.g., it's common to have summary and detailed views of the same data).
+The number of categories is unlimited, though the quantity and order of categories does impact performance.

 For more info on the ACL syntax, data rendering, and other configuration options, please read the PDF documentation.

-You're not limited to breaking an interface out by traffic categories.
-The following graph instead has the single traffic category "TSM" (disk backup) broken out by interfaces named "MPLS/cle", "MPLS/wau", etc.
+The graphs above show traffic categories for a router interface.
+You can also flip this around.
+E.g., the following graph instead has the single traffic category "TSM" (disk backup) broken out by interfaces named "MPLS/cle" (Cleveland), "MPLS/wau" (Wausau), etc.

 In addition to traffic volume, Webview also reports on flows, packets, and concurrently active IPs.
 For example, you might be interested to know what the average bandwidth need is per active user of a certain application.
 The following report shows that each user of "Internet_HTTP" needs about ~30 Kbps when measured over a business week (8am - 5pm, Monday - Friday):